Chapter 7: Nucleophilic Substitution Reactions

 7.6.3 Converting a Poor Leaving Group to a Good Leaving Group

-In early discussions about leaving groups (section 7.3), we mentioned the importance of a good leaving group for both SN1 and SN2 reactions and that the substitution reaction will not occur if a poor leaving group is present .
+In early discussions about leaving groups (section 7.3), we mentioned the importance of a good leaving group for both SN1 and SN2 reactions and that the substitution reaction will not occur if a poor leaving group is present.
 For some situations, however, a poor leaving group could be converted to a good leaving group to make the reaction feasible.
 We will see a couple of strategies for such a purpose.

 By Acid Catalyst H+

 The last three steps in the above mechanism are the standard steps of the SN1 mechanism.
 However, the reaction will not proceed without the first step.
 In the first step, which is an acid-base reaction, a proton is rapidly transferred to the OH group and the alcohol gets protonated.
-Through protonation, the OH group is converted to H2O, which is a much weaker base and therefore a good leaving group.
+By protonation, the OH group is converted to H2O, which is a much weaker base and therefore a good leaving group.
 In step 2, a water molecule departs with the electron pair and leaves behind a carbocation intermediate.
 The following steps are just SN1, which explains why the product is a racemic mixture.
 The acid H+ was regenerated in step 4 and can be reused for further reactions; therefore, only a catalytical amount of H+ is necessary to start the process.

 Another commonly applied method for converting an OH group to a better leaving group is by introducing a sulfonate ester.
-When alcohol reacts with sulfonyl chloride, with the presence of weak base, the sulfonate ester is formed.
+When alcohol reacts with sulfonyl chloride, with the presence of a weak base, the sulfonate ester is formed.

 As the example shown above, when p-toluenesulfonyl chloride (tosyl chloride, TsCl) is used, the resulting ester is p-toluenesulfonate (tosylate, OTs).
 Does the tosyl group look familiar to you?
 It should, as we learned about this species in section 3.2.
 As the conjugate base of strong acid p-toluenesulfonic acid (TsOH), OTs is a very weak base and therefore an excellent leaving group.
 Pyridine here acts as a weak base to neutralize the side product HCl and facilitate the reaction to completion.
 The detailed mechanism for this reaction is not required in this course.